giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-02-21-how-to-find-users-with-overlapping-subscription-date-ranges-sql.md

 In this way we set s1 as our A and s2 as our B. Given this conditional join, a user_id from s2 should exist for each user_id in s1 on the condition where there exists overlap between the dates.

-Please refer to this [SQL Fiddle](http://sqlfiddle.com/#!9/d17c8/1) to run the below queries to check the solution.
+Please refer to this [SQL Fiddle](http://sqlfiddle.com/#!9/d17c8/4) to run the below queries and check the solution.

 ## CREATE TABLE